ohlerlab/liam_challenge_reproducibility/README.md

 # Liam (legacy version used for analyses presented in [[1]](#1))
-For software under development see: https://github.com/ohlerlab/liam
+For software under development, see: https://github.com/ohlerlab/liam

-For analysis scripts see: https://github.com/ohlerlab/liam_manuscript_reproducibility
+For analysis scripts, see: https://github.com/ohlerlab/liam_manuscript_reproducibility

 Liam (**l**everaging **i**nformation **a**cross **m**odalities) is a variational autoencoder-based model for the simultaneous
 vertical (derives a joint low-dimensional embedding informed by both modalities) and horizontal (batch) integration of paired multimodal